Here's what an Odell Beckham Jr. deal with Giants might look like

-EAST RUTHERFORD, N.J. -- The Brinks truck is loaded, and the GPS is set to Odell Beckham Jr.'s primary address in Hollywood.
-It’s a long trek, and one that might not be made for quite some time.
+EAST RUTHERFORD, N.J. -- The Brink's truck is loaded, and the GPS is set to Odell Beckham Jr.'s primary address in Hollywood.
+It's a long trek, and one that might not be made for quite some time.

 Maybe it will be before the start of this season.
 Or maybe it will have to wait until next year.
 It's only a matter of time before a player with Beckham's transcendent talent and ability gets paid by the team that chose him 12th overall in the first round of the 2014 NFL draft: the New York Giants.

-He’s their best player and biggest star, and he happens to be sitting out OTAs and part of the Giants offseason program, in part because of his contract.
+He's their best player and biggest star, and he happens to be sitting out OTAs and part of the offseason program, in part because of his contract.
 It raises questions about when he will be paid, and how much.

 The Giants aren't ready to sit down and discuss numbers just yet, partly because they still have Beckham under contract for two more seasons, with the potential for an additional two years on top of that with the franchise tag.
 Why make such a massive financial commitment now when they have him under their control for another two to four years?